themasonator/FrameworkModernisationCaseStudy/README.md

-# RESTApiResponseWrapper.Net
+# .NET Framework Modernisation Case Study
-A REST global exception handler and response wrapper for Web API written in Full .NET Framework
+A REST global exception handler and response wrapper for Web API written in Full .NET Framework, now modernised to .NET framework

-For instructions, read my blog: http://vmsdurano.com/asp-net-core-and-web-api-a-custom-wrapper-for-managing-exceptions-and-consistent-responses/
+This should serve as a case study for modernisation of .NET framework code to .NET, a task likely to become more common as .NET framework's support recedes.
+In addition it should emulate a common situation of documentation no longer being available as the previous repo's documentation is now offline.